 Regulators, non-Google browsers, and consumers are demanding to protect user privacy.
 So, with the rest of the ad tech ecosystem, Google needs to experiment with more privacy-focused techniques.
 Mounting regulatory pressure is yet another factor in the delay of cookie deprecation.

-The delays can also be perceived as a responsible step from Google at a time when many in the advertising industry remain unprepared for the shift away from cookies.
+The third party cookies delays can also be perceived as a responsible step from Google at a time when many in the advertising industry remain unprepared for the shift away from cookies.
 More importantly, brands across the world continue to grapple with the pandemic-induced slump.
 Cookie deprecation at a time like this can add to their long list of woes.

-This delay will give the industry more time to consolidate their work-in-progress solutions for a cookieless world.
+The third party cookies delay will give the industry more time to consolidate their work-in-progress solutions for a cookieless world.
 Google has the reputation of being far with the timelines it provides to the industry to adjust to significant changes.
 On the other extreme is Apple, which gave the industry less than a year to prepare for wholesale changes to mobile app tracking on iOS devices.

 The extended time frame specifically affords more time to the industry in advertising measurement, which continues to be an evolving space.
 As a result, marketers and agencies now have more time to acclimate, experiment, and refine approaches to drive campaign success while keeping consumer privacy at the core.